AjithRamachandran/Stock-Forecast/README.md

 # Stock-Forecast
-A stock prediction web application with Flask
+A stock prediction web application with Flask and Keras